tyson-swetnam/emsi/docker/README.md

 The default username is `rstudio` and password is `rstudio1`

-## Run in CyVerse VICE
+## Run Docker container in CyVerse VICE

-`vice-rstudio-geospatial` is intended for deployment on the [CyVerse VICE](https://cyverse-visual-interactive-computing-environment.readthedocs-hosted.com/en/latest/index.html).
+This container is run on the CyVerse data science workbench, called [VICE](https://cyverse-visual-interactive-computing-environment.readthedocs-hosted.com/en/latest/index.html).

+Unless you plan on making changes to this container, you should just use the existing launch button above.

+###### Developer notes

-To test this container locally:
+To test the container locally:

 ```
 docker run -it --rm -v /$HOME:/app --workdir /app -p 8787:80 -e REDIRECT_URL=http://localhost:8787 tswetnam/vice-rstudio-geospatial:3.5.3